Delta-Sig-Zeta-Nu/Delta-Sig-Zeta-Nu-Bylaws/bylaws.md

 + C. Suspended membership status shall be conferred by the Standards Board to any initiated man having been suspended by the Chapter or national organization.

-+ D. Expelled membership status shall be conferred to any initiated man having been removed from the Chapter Through the expulsion procedures outlined by the National Fraternity.
++ D. Expelled membership status shall be conferred to any initiated man having been removed from the Chapter through the expulsion procedures outlined by the National Fraternity.

 + E. No other membership status shall be conferred to initiated men, including, but not limited to, “early alumni” or “inactive” status.
 The National Fraternity may take care of any other scenarios.
 Members in good standing are those meeting the academic (Article II, Section 1.02, A) and service standards (Article II, Section 1.02, C) defined in these bylaws, as well as those who are not financially delinquent, as defined in Article IX, Section 1.01, M of this document.